thurloat/thurloat.github.com/posts/2012-01-21-reusable-backbone-views.rst

       ...

-In 10 lines of coffeescript, I've shown how you can have a simple factory that is useful in a few key ways that are adventageous for structuring a large Backbone.js application.
+In 10 lines of coffeescript, I've shown how you can have a simple factory that is useful in a few key ways that are advantageous for structuring a large Backbone.js application.

 1. It will automatically bind the eventBus (Observer) object to any class we create.
-2. It has a registry that will bolt onto Backbone's ``@options`` for any View built using the factory for when your views become more complext and require additional dependancies.
+2. It has a registry that will bolt onto Backbone's ``@options`` for any View built using the factory for when your views become more complex and require additional dependencies.

 The Final Countdown
 ===================